stickynotememo/yank-next/README.md

 cd destination_folder
 yank # to paste, optionally use -p flag to specify paste filename
 ```
 ## Notes
 [crates.io/yank](https://crates.io/crates/yank) exists and has a similar function, but is no longer maintained.
-I was not aware of this crate before developing or naming this tool.
+Neither the name or the concept are related in origin.